 Try using mirrors to make any room look bigger:

 Decorating with mirrors are a great way to reflect light and when placed strategically across from a window or a hallway they give the illusion of a bigger room.

 Whether you opt for multiple smaller framed mirrors in a gallery style on your walls or you choose a large standing mirror leaned up against a wall or on top of a dresser, mirrors are perfect to make any room look bigger.
 Try searching for mirrors at thrift stores, garage sales or in clearance areas at your favorite home decor center.

 Depending on the color, material, and height of hanging your curtains, they may or may not make your room look bigger.
 In fact removing window coverings and using only a decorative valance at the top of the window frame will let buyers’ eyes gravitate towards the outdoors of your home.
 If you have a room that doesn’t have a wonderful view consider light sheers to diffuse light and the view.
 If your ceiling is very high (above 10’-0”) consider hanging light weight curtains in light and airy colors to not take away from the spaciousness of the room.

 Affordable curtains and window treatments can be ordered at home improvement stores or bought off the shelf at big box stores for a lower price than hiring a window dressing consultant.
-We love these no-sew budget curtain ideas.

 Use lighter paint colors for small rooms: